 For Earth Day, here’s how Americans view environmental issues

 The 1970s were an important era for American environmentalism.
-Congress passed the Clean Water Act and the Endangered Species Act, President Nixon established the Environmental Protection Agency, and the nation’s first Earth Day – created by Democratic Sen. Gaylord Nelson of Wisconsin – was held on April 22, 1970.
+Congress passed the Clean Water Act and the Endangered Species Act, President Richard Nixon established the Environmental Protection Agency, and the nation observed its first Earth Day – created by Wisconsin Sen. Gaylord Nelson – on April 22, 1970.

 1Overall, Americans support protecting the environment, but there are deep partisan divides on the issue.
-Fully 74% of U.S. adults said the “country should do whatever it takes to protect the environment,” compared with 23% who say “the country has gone too far in its efforts to protect the environment,” according to newly released data from a Pew Research Center survey conducted in March.
+In a Pew Research Center survey conducted last year, about three-quarters of U.S. adults (74%) said “the country should do whatever it takes to protect the environment,” compared with 23% who said “the country has gone too far in its efforts to protect the environment.”

-Democrats and those who lean to the Democratic Party have consistently been more likely than Republican and Republican leaners to agree that the country should do whatever it takes to protect the environment, but Republican support has decreased since 2004 and the gap between the two groups has widened to 38 percentage points today.
+Democrats and Democratic-leaning independents have consistently been more likely than Republicans and Republican leaners to say the country should do whatever it takes to protect the environment.
+But as Republican support has decreased since 2004, the gap between the two groups has widened to 38 percentage points.

-2Many Americans want elected officials to address environmental matters, but the public gives other issues – like the economy or terrorism – greater priority.
-Nearly half of Americans (47%) ranked the environment as a top policy issue that President Obama and Congress should be tackling this year, according to a survey conducted in January.
-By contrast, strengthening the economy (75%) and defending the country from future terrorist attacks (75%) were at the top of the public’s priority list.
+3Many Americans view protecting the environment as a top priority, but higher shares cite other issues – like terrorism or the economy – as a top priority.
+More than half (55%) of Americans ranked the environment as a top policy issue that President Donald Trump and Congress should tackle this year, according to a January Pew Research Center survey.
+But defending the country from future terrorist attacks (76%) and strengthening the economy (73%) were at the top of the public’s priority list.

-5The vast majority of Americans say they recycle.
-Data from a 2014 survey show that close to half (46%) of Americans say they recycle or reduce waste to protect the environment whenever possible, while 30% say they do so most of the time and 19% report doing so occasionally.
-Just 4% of the public say they never recycle or reduce waste to protect the environment.
-Older Americans are modestly more inclined than their younger counterparts to say they recycle and reduce waste whenever possible.
+Other Pew Research Center data show that a majority of Americans do recycle.
+Close to half of U.S. adults (46%) said in 2014 that they recycle or reduce waste to protect the environment “whenever possible,” while 30% said they do so “most of the time” and 19% reported doing so “occasionally.”
+Just 4% of the public said they “never” recycle or reduce waste to protect the environment.
+Older Americans are modestly more inclined than their younger counterparts to say they recycle and reduce waste “whenever possible.”

 Category: 5 Facts